 Rai #16 is a solid issue, and for those who have been reading the series from the beginning I suspect it will be one of the best you’ll have read.

-Story: Matt Kindt Artist: Cafu Colourist: Andrew Dalhouse
+Story: Matt Kindt Art: Cafu Colourist: Andrew Dalhouse

 Valiant provided Graphic Policy with a FREE copy for review